 Developed along the East Fork of the Lewis River, Lewisville Park is the oldest park in the Clark County of Washington State.
 Often considered the flagship park of the County, Lewisville Park consists of a 2.8-mile long trail meandering through meadows and forests leading up to a boat launch.

 Stretched out along the river shore, the park has various picnic tables, playgrounds, picnic shelters and a large baseball field.
 With the perfect mix of sun and shade, the park is also home to a multitude of swimming holes.

 For families with younger children, the sand and pebble beach of the Larch area is perfect as it affords easy wading and swimming.

-Access allowed: All year from 7 am until dusk
+Open: Year-round from 7 am until dusk

 Day-use fees: Yes

 Dogs: Must be on a leash